 In practice, (2) and (3) are the most useful conditions to check.
 For example, it follows immediately from (2) that a PID is a UFD, since every prime ideal is generated by a prime element in a PID.

 For another example, consider a Noetherian integral domain in which every height one prime ideal is principal.
-Since every prime ideal has finite height, it contains a height one prime ideal (induction on height) which is principal.
+Since every prime ideal has finite height, it contains a height one prime ideal (induction on height) that is principal.
 By (2), the ring is a UFD.

 ^A Schreier domain is an integrally closed integral domain where, whenever x divides yz, x can be written as x = x1x2 so that x1 divides y and x2 divides z.
 In particular, a GCD domain is a Schreier domain